Bengals improve to 8-0 by beating Browns

 “We don’t get anything for that,” said coach Marvin Lewis.
 “We’ve had to grind through.
 We’ve just got to do what we’ve done so far, take it one week at a time.”

-Receiver Marvin Jones had five catches for 78 yards against a Browns secondary playing without cornerback Joe Haden and strong safety Donte Whitner, who are both injured.
+Receiver Marvin Jones led Cincinnati with five catches for 78 yards against a Browns secondary playing without cornerback Joe Haden and strong safety Donte Whitner, who are both injured.

 Browns quarterback Johnny Manziel started in place of injured Josh McCown and played well in spots, passing for 168 yards and a touchdown.